lz1asl/CaveSurveyBTEmulator/README.md

 How to run :
  - On Linux you may need to install libbluetooth-dev
- - mvn jetty:run to start server
+ - mvn jetty:run as root to start server
  - http://localhost:8080/ to proceed